drminnaar/mflix/README.md

 ---

-## Getting Started
+## 4. Getting Started

-### Infrastructure
+### 4.1 Infrastructure

-The easiest way to get started with the hosting of all required infrastructural services is to use _[npm]_.
+The complete _MFlix_ infrastructure is defined in a `docker-compose.yaml` stack.
+One could use _docker-compose_ commands to manage that stack.
+However, I think the easiest way to manage the stack is to use a task runner to execute commands relating to the management of the stack.
+I've decided to use _[npm]_ for my task runner.
 Although _[npm]_ is a package manager for the JavaScript programming language, it happens to make a good simple task runner as well.
-I therefore use [npm] to define the tasks required to start and stop our infrastructural services.
 The tasks are defined as follows:

 ```json
 {